Hebrew & Biblical Names

 Hebrew

-55Feminine form of Michael, from Hebrew meaning 'who is like God'.
-Makayla is a modern spelling variation popularized in English-speaking countries.
+55Feminine form of Michael, from Hebrew meaning 'who is like God.'
+Michaela emerged as a popular feminine variant in the 20th century.

 - Izayus